Geetima2021/RISC-V-Myth-workshop/README.md

 ```bash
 until pc 0 < pc of your choice>
 ```
-and thereafter  any register can be viewed using the command
+and thereafter  any register content can be viewed using the command

 ```bash
 reg 0 <register name>